Wildfire, Smoke, and Restrictions

-See below for specific restrictions on current information on open burning, including campfires.
+See below for specific restrictions on current information on open burning, including campfires and on woods-work (chainsaw use, etc.) restrictions.
 It is always important to be careful.
-Here are some good suggestions regarding campfires).
-Check with local USDA Forest Service ranger district office before cutting firewood.
+(Here are some good suggestions regarding campfires).
+Check with the local USDA Forest Service ranger district office before cutting firewood.
 A free permit is required to cut firewood on forest service land.

 Specific agency restrictions:

 Washington Dept. of Natural Resources (DNR): Fire danger and outdoor burning information

 Washington Dept. of Natural Resources (DNR): Restrictions on working in the woods, including firewood cutting

 Colville National Forest - Check with local ranger district office (Republic 509-775-7400)

 Restrictions on burning and cutting may differ for areas outside of Ferry County.
 Please check with appropriate agencies for details